-- 1. On behalf of the UNAIDS Secretariat Staff Association (USSA), I thank you for the opportunity to share with you this report about the issues affecting staff.
+- On behalf of the UNAIDS Secretariat Staff Association (USSA), I thank you for the opportunity to share with you this report about the issues affecting staff.
 Our presentation is informed by data collected by the USSA, all staff town halls, regional outreach and direct communication from staff.
 It also provides an update on the implementation of recommendations which the USSA proposed last year. - 2.
-The USSA reserves the right and seeks PCB permission to modify or update this statement, in view of the unfolding restructuring situation, as more details of its impact emerge.
+The USSA had limited time to provide holistic comments on the new organogram, as it was released only on Monday 16 June.